chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 In this section, we define named variants of RSAPBSSA.
 These variants consider different sets of RSASSA-PSS parameters as defined in {{Section 9.1.1 of ?RFC8017}} and explicitly specified in {{Section 5 of ?RSABSSA=I-D.irtf-cfrg-rsa-blind-signatures}}.
-For algorithms unique to RSAPBSSA, the choice of hash function specifies the instantation of HKDF in DerivePublicKey in
+For algorithms unique to RSAPBSSA, the choice of hash function specifies the instantiation of HKDF in DerivePublicKey in
 {{augment-public-key}}.
 The different types of Prepare functions are specified in
 {{Section 4.1 of RSABSSA}}.